sensu/sensu-docs-legacy/source/docs/0.21/architecture.md

 # Technical Overview

-One of advantages Sensu provides over other monitoring solutions is its architecture, which facilitates the execution of service checks, collection of metric data, and event processing at scale.
+One of advantages that Sensu provides over other monitoring solutions is its architecture, which facilitates the execution of service checks, collection of metric data, and event processing at scale.
 This architecture is comprised of the following components: